ropensci/roweb3/content/blog/2023-05-17-scheduling-mastodon/index.md

 - Keep track of old posts (closed issues)
 - Modify scheduled posts
 - Use issue templates to create post templates
-- Can post from anywhere with an Internet connection (no R setup required)
+- Post from anywhere with an Internet connection (no R setup required)
-- Can specify different time zones to make posting across time zones simpler ([in theory at least](https://fosstodon.org/@ropensci/109458205543474658))
+- Specify different time zones to make posting across time zones simpler ([in theory at least](https://fosstodon.org/@ropensci/109458205543474658))
-- It's very flexible, add your own YAML keys to cue any specific behaviour you need[^3]
+- Embrace flexibility, we can add/change YAML keys to cue any specific behaviour required[^3]

 [^3]: For example, I've been toying with the idea of adding a YAML key for post id, so we could set up scheduled replies to existing posts.